akruszewski/gibl/manuscript/chapter3.md

          format-transaction print-block print-blockchain print-wallets)
 ```

+X> ### Exercise 8
+X>
+X> Create a transaction and use `format-transaction` to see what it outputs.
+Do the same for block, blockchain, and wallets.

 ### 3.6.2. `main.rkt`

 This is where we will put all the components together and use them.
 We start by checking if the file `blockchain.data` exists using `file-exists?`.
-This file will contain contents from a previous blockchain, if it exists.
-If it doesn't, it will just proceed creating one.
+This file will contain contents from a previous blockchain if it exists.
+If it doesn't, it will just proceed to create one.

 ```racket
 (require "./main-helper.rkt")